CommonWalrus/TechnicalWritingPortfolio/Phones out of range email.md

 4. Select “User Settings”, the second to last option.
 5. Select “Registration”, the last option.
 6. Select “This Handset”.
-7. The phone should then prompt you with “Press and Hold the Handset Locator key at base for 4 seconds” <!--- sic ---> and “Then, press the #key at the Handset”.
+7. The phone should then prompt you with “Press and Hold the Handset Locator key at base for 4 seconds” and “Then, press the #key at the Handset”.
 8. Press the # key.
 The phone will display “registering please wait”.for several seconds before making a small beeping noise
 9. The handset should now be reconnected to the phone system.